Flash-X/Milhoja/docs/DevGuide/code_generation.rst

 tile-scratch
 """"""""""""
-All of the scratch data used for calculations.
-Starts in the GPU and is not copied to the host or returned from the host.
+This section contains data arrays used as scratch space.
+Starts in the GPU and is not copied to the host or returned from the device.

 * **type**: The data type of the items in the array to be copied in.
 * **extents**: The extents of the array.
 This is an array of constants of size n.
 The extents in tile scratch includes the number of unknown variables at the end.